No results were found...

 2. Create a Christmas gift guide

 Pre-Christmas emails can also come in the form of gift guides.
-If you have a comprehensive understanding of who your customers are, then offer relevant product suggestions that match their interests.
+Create a general guide and send it to all your subscribers.
+Or use data such as the emails people have opened or clicked on to create segments and offer relevant product suggestions that match their interests.

 The below image shows an email from P&Co promoting its Christmas gift guide.
 The brand gathered a collection of crowd-pleasing items and arranged them by price and collection.